Arthie/xwind/README.md

 ## Features / Goals

 - Solve all of the above problems
-- Automatically compatible with latest Tailwind version **>1.8.x**
+- Automatically compatible with latest Tailwind version **>1.9.x**
 - New syntax to apply variants to multiple utility classes `md:hover[text-xs font-normal]`
 - Reacts to changes in made in `tailwind.config.js`
-- Great developer experience with vscode extension or typescript-plugin
+- Great developer experience with VS Code extension or typescript-plugin
 - No runtime impact all transformations happen during build time
 - Plugins to support any/your favorite CSS-in-JS syntax